videojs/video-js-swf/README.md

     ./test.sh

 A copy of the SWF produced for the unit tests will be compiled into the bin-debug folder.
 Both the unit and integration tests will attempt to run with the 'open' command, or an instruction will be given on how to run them manually.

+There are very few tests.
+Adding to them is a fantastic and much appreciated way to contribute.